 Transform fault: One of the major types of plate boundary where two plates slide past each other in a strike-slip motion.
 If relative plate motion is oblique, then components of transtension and transpression will occur.
 They are lithosphere-scale structures.
 Classic examples include San Andreas Fault in California that separates the North American plate from the Pacific Plate, and the Alpine Fault in New Zealand, separating the south Pacific and Australian plates.
 Dextral (right-lateral) strike-slip displacement along Alpine Fault is about 450 km.

-Translation (kinematics): Strain, or deformation of a rigid body that involves fracturing and dislocation.
+Translation (kinematics): Deformation of a rigid body that involves displacement or dislocation, where all parts of the body move parallel during its displacement.
 In many situations there is also a component of rotation.

 Transpression: A combination of strike-slip (dominant) and convergence developed at convergent plate boundaries.